ranahamdy1/Head-First-Object-Oriented-Analysis-Design-Book-Study-Plan/notes.md

 > ## 📌 what does loosely coupled mean ?
 - Loosely coupled is when the objects in your application each have a specific job to do, and they do only that job.
 So the functionality of your app is spread out over lots of well-defined objects, which each do a single task really well.
+- That means that your objects are independent of each other

 > ## 📌Anonymous Class
 - هو نوع خاص من Inner Class.